beejjorgensen/bgc/src/bgc_part_2800_arrays_2.md

 that I will never pass in a smaller array than this."
 And the compiler says, "Yeah, fine," and trusts you to not do it.

-And then the compiler can make certain code optimization, safe in the knowledge that you, the programmer, will always do the right thing.
+And then the compiler can make certain code optimizations, safe in the knowledge that you, the programmer, will always do the right thing.

 ## Equivalent Initializers